 This is peak season for respiratory and flu-like illnesses.
-There will be many people with symptoms of cough, fever and shortness of breath, but these are unlikely to be coronavirus.
+There will be many people with symptoms of cough, fever and shortness of breath unrelated to coronavirus.

 To protect yourself and others, it is best to: